-COC, CHF, and ESG Rapid Rehousing and Permanent Supportive Housing Programs
+CoC and CHF (including ESG) Rapid Rehousing and Permanent Supportive Housing Programs

-Homeless Housing Programs receiving referrals from the Statewide Coordinated Entry Manager will receive notice of the Referral Decision.
+Homeless Housing Programs receiving referrals from the Statewide Coordinated Entry System (CES) Accountability Analyst will receive notice of the Referral Decision.
 Receiving Programs, in coordination with the Primary Worker and the household, should schedule an intake appointment within 3 business days and should hold the vacancy until the intake appointment is concluded.
-Households who have missed three appointments with supporting documentation uploaded in HMIS, and who later present at or call the Receiving Program, should be referred back to the Statewide Coordinated Entry Manager by their Primary Worker and that referral should be documented in HMIS, except as noted in this manual under Process for Referrals to and from other Systems not using HMIS.
+Households who have missed three appointments with supporting documentation uploaded in HMIS, and who later present at or call the Receiving Program, should be referred back to the Housing Queue by their Primary Worker and that referral should be documented in HMIS, except as noted in this manual under Process for Referrals to and from other Systems not using HMIS.

 Receiving Programs must review the application within 2-3 business days to make an intake determination or request additional documentation that is needed to determine eligibility.
+Receiving Programs must update the referral status in HMIS to read as "Pending In Process."
 An intake decision notification will include at a minimum:

-- first available move-in date, if applicable; - if applicable, reason the household cannot enter the project, including reason for rejection by household or project, if applicable; - alternative recommendation regarding indicated housing model/exit option for the household with justification, if applicable; and,

-• instructions for appealing the decision, including the contact information for the person to whom and time frame under which the appeal should be submitted.
+- First available move-in date, if applicable; - If applicable, reason the household cannot enter the project, including reason for rejection by household or project, if applicable; - Alternative recommendation regarding indicated housing model/exit option for the household with justification, if applicable; and, - Instructions for appealing the decision, including the contact information for the person to whom and time frame under which the appeal should be submitted.